zzzprojects/docs/learndapper.com/faq/saving-data/insert/how-to-insert-data-using-if-not-exists-in-dapper.md

 title: How to insert data using if not exists in Dapper?
 ---

-To insert data using if not exists, you have 2 choices:
+To insert data using "IF NOT EXISTS", you have 2 choices:

-1. Use the `Execute` method and `INSERT` with a `WHERE NOT EXISTS` sql statement
+1. Use the `Execute` method and `INSERT` with a `WHERE NOT EXISTS` SQL statement
 2. Use [Dapper Plus](https://dapper-plus.net/) with the `InsertIfNotExists` option

 **Solution 1**